khushi-stack/Age_and_gender_ML_python/README.md

 # Age_and_gender_detection_using_deep_learning

 ## DEEP LEARNING:
-   Deep learning is a subset of AI
+   Deep learning is a subset of AI.
+A method in artificial intelligence (AI) that teaches computers to process data in a way that is inspired by the human brain.

 ## MACHINE LEARNING:
-  We see some mathematical algorithms in machine learning , we train machine using data how to interpolate into future through the data. for example, we have features of dog and features of cat, if we have givven only the features to the algorithm , then it can say the input is a dog or a cat.
+  We see some mathematical algorithms in machine learning , we train machine using data how to interpolate into future through the data.
+  For example, we have features of dog and features of cat, if we have givven only the features to the algorithm , then it can say the input is a dog or a cat.
   We can do classification , regression, prediction etc, for example , if we take example of house prediction, if we have data of several houses(number of rooms, no. of bedrooms, size of the room)
                 suddenly, if we get a new set of features , we can use the previous data to train the model and our model can detect new price of the new house.